-mapkit object by providing an authorization callback and language.
+Initialize MapKit JS by providing an authorization callback function and optional language.

 - MapKit JS 5.0+

 Once you have created a JWT according to the guidelines in Creating and Using Tokens with MapKit JS, you are ready to begin using MapKit JS.
 The first step is to initialize the

 mapkit object with a token.
 To do this, set

 authorization to a function that obtains a token and passes it to the

 If you have created a server endpoint to deliver new tokens to MapKit JS, make an asynchronous request to this endpoint in your

 authorization function and call